macprog-guy/shout/README.md

 * unit tests & 100% coverage

 # How fast?
-Very fast!
-3 million validation/sec (on Intel i7-4770K, Node.JS: 6.10.0)
 ```
-√ validate with pre-compiled schema x 3,052,280 ops/sec ±0.82% (93 runs sampled)
+TODO: run the benchmarks...
 ```

-**Would you like to test it?**
+Would you like to test it?

 ```
 $ git clone https://github.com/macprog-guy/shout.git